 Call ahead if you want to be assured that you will be able to enjoy our library.

-Located in the 3rd level of the Studio Building, the CC Graham Studio Space offers two private artist's spaces with north facing windows, kitchenette, and a full bath.
-Space is rented out by the month to local artists.
+Located in the 3rd level of the Studio Building, the CC Graham Studio Space is a public multi-purpose instruction and studio space.

 The following studios are also available for rent:

 The original main studio is a remarkably beautiful space that has provided inspiration for visual artists for decades.
 Superb north lighting, high ceilings, hardwood floors, and ample wall space make this historic studio a favorite of artists and instructors.